 UT Southwestern Medical Center has among the most experienced group of neurosurgeons in evaluating and treating brain aneurysms in the United States – including providing effective minimally invasive approaches.
 We perform more pre-emptive surgeries to prevent aneurysm-induced stroke than any medical center in the region, having done more than 2,500 of these surgeries over the past decade.

 Our expertise includes offering a comprehensive range of treatment options.
-Depending on your situation, we will work with you to determine an appropriate treatment strategy <link to 2.9.2 Treatments>.
+Depending on your situation, we will work with you to determine an appropriate treatment strategy.
 We have every option available for ruptured and unruptured aneurysm treatment, including:

 - Surgical clipping